BUPT-OS/RROS/README.md

 RROS is a dual-kernel OS, consisting of a real-time kernel (in Rust) and a general-purpose kernel (Linux).
 RROS is compatible with almost all native Linux programs and offers real-time performance superior to RT-Linux.
 It is also being experimented with as the host OS for in-orbit satellites ([Tiansuan Project](http://www.tiansuan.org.cn/)).

-You can get our architecture diagram [here](https://bupt-os.github.io/website/architecture.png).
+The architecture diagram is [here](https://bupt-os.github.io/website/architecture.png).

 ## News